What is the Palmer Arts Council?

 Board of Directors—

-The ongoing business of the Palmer Arts Council is in the control of a nine-person Board of directors, that is elected by the membership at the PAC annual meeting each January.
+The ongoing business of the Palmer Arts Council is in the control of a five-person Board of directors, that is elected by the membership at the PAC annual meeting each January.
 Board members are elected to staggered three year terms of office.
 The board currently meets monthly.

 Palmer Arts Council seeks candidates to serve on the Board of Directors.
 PAC seeks candidates who are good decision makers in an atmosphere of collegiality.
 Relationship and commitment to community and to the arts are of prime importance.